AdaVITS: Tiny VITS for Low Computing Resource Speaker Adaptation: Conclusions

 \section{Conclusions}

 In this paper, a VITS-based lightweight adaptive TTS system, referred to as AdaVITS, is proposed to support speaker adaption's need for low cost.
 To effectively reduce the computational complexity leaded by the upsampling-based vocoder, an iSTFT-based wave construction decoder is proposed.
 In addition, NanoFlow is utilized to reduce the parameters of the prior encoder, and scaled-dot attention in FFT is replaced with linear attention to further reduce the computational complexity.
-To ensure the stability of the simplified model, a text-to-PPG module is adopted to convert the textual input into linguistic features.
+To ensure the stability of the simplified model, PPG is used as frame-level linguistic features.
 Extensive experiments demonstrate the obvious superiority of AdaVITS in terms of the model size and computational complexity compared with other standard models.
-When compared to the model with the similar parameters, the proposed AdaVITS achieves less computational complexity and better speech quality.
+When compared to the model with similar parameters, the proposed AdaVITS achieves less computational complexity and better speech quality.